awmartin/yuzu/README.md

 Yuzu is a blog-aware, static-website generator and publisher that builds an HTML5 website from a folder of text files and images.

+For an example of a site rendered with Yuzu, see [Spatial Pixel](http://spatialpixel.com).

 ## Current Features